amdoim/cijs/README.md

 # cijs

-This is a little project to study APIs using simple CRUD, MVC and the design pattern Factory.
+This is a little project to study APIs RESTfull using simple CRUD, MONGODB, MVC and the design pattern Factory.

 Yes, it's using the framework Expressjs.